Greg-R/qsd4/README.md

 In general, QSD4 is easier to build than the original V010/V011 series boards.
 There are a few items to be aware of to avoid build errors.

-The most probable error(s) are correct orientation of the flip-flop, multiplexer, transformer, and instrumentation amplifier devices.
+The most probable error(s) are incorrect orientation of the flip-flop, multiplexer, transformer, and instrumentation amplifier devices.
+The integrated circuits have round dots located near pin 1.
+The transformer has a visible center tap, and this should be connected to the output side of the circuit.
-The pin 1 markings on the devices are very difficult to see.
-Unfortunately, the pin 1 marks on the V1.0 PCB are missing for U2, the multiplexer, and for U5, one of the instrumentation ICs.
-The transformer markings are easy to read; this should be clear in the photograph of the finished board.

 There are also 3 leaded electrolytic capacitors.
 The markings for these parts are clear on the PCB.

 Here are details on each part with regards to proper orientation of the board.
 The descriptions are viewing the top side of the board, with the "T41 EXPERIMENTERS PLATFORM" near the bottom of the board in normal left-to-right reading orientation.

 ### Transformer TR1